awfuchs/cellarduino/README.md

 * Google Apps Script periodic trigger to clean up spreadsheet and archive data summaries.
 * Adaptive goal temperature to relax constraints when fan duty cycle exceeds a defined threshold.
   (Allow the cellar to warm slightly during heat wave, rather than melt the freezer.)
+* Provide serial comms from the laptop down to the Arduino to change configurations without re-flashing.